The Honors Program is currently taking applications!

 We encourage you to apply early in order to have the best selection of honors courses.

 Once you have been accepted as a student at Des Moines Area Community College, you are invited to apply to the DMACC Honors Program.
-The requirements are listed on the Qualifications page.

 To be accepted into the honors program you